Imdavyking/econova/robot/README.md

 - **Blockchain Integration**:
   - Deploy an ERC20 smart contract to represent the tokens.
-  - Use a function like `mint(address to, uint256 amount)` to mint tokens to the user’s wallet address.
+  - Use a function like `mint(address to, uint256 amount)` to mint tokens to the user's wallet address.
   - Notify the user via the frontend that the tokens have been sent to their wallet.

 #### **7. User Receives Tokens**

 - **Frontend Actions**:
-  - Show the token balance in the user’s connected wallet using a Web3 provider.
+  - Show the token balance in the user's connected wallet using a Web3 provider.
   - Include an option for the user to view their transaction history.

 ### **Components**